kevinta893/NetworkIt/PlatformDemos/NetworkItUnity+KinectV2+OpenCV3/NetworkItUnity+KinectV2+OpenCV3/README.md

 Vector3 thumbPosition = thumbRight.transform.localPosition;
 ```

+### OpenCV 3
+Using OpenCVSharp, it is possible to work with the Kinect's camera streams using OpenCV 3.
+Note that you will want to use **LateUpdate()** function instead of Update() to allow the Kinect to fully collect and create the textures before debugging.

+See also the **KinectCVUtilities** script for a bunch of useful functions for working with OpenCV and Kinect in Unity.

+Included OpenCV examples are:
+* Blob tracking in Infrared stream, use a retroreflective material (e.g. mocap) to have that be tracked by the Kinect
+* Face Detection in Color stream, slower than what the Kinect provides, but may be of use

+Enable the game objects for these demos as necessary or remove them entirely to use the scenes as a template.

 ### NetworkItUnity
 The main functionality and features of NetworkItUnity has not changed.
 Refer to the [NetworkItUnity](https://github.com/kevinta893/NetworkIt/tree/master/NetworkItUnity) folder for more information on how to use.